 Section 16(a) of the Securities Exchange Act of 1934 requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC reports of ownership and changes in ownership of common stock and our other equity securities.
 Officers, directors and greater than 10% stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
+LC Capital Master Fund, Ltd acquired beneficial ownership of 15.0 % of our common stock on December 23, 2010 as was reported by its filing with the SEC on Schedule 13D.

 SEC regulations require us to identify any one who filed a required report late during the most recent fiscal year.
-Based solely on review of the copies of such reports furnished to us and written representations that no other reports were required during the year ended December 31, 2009, we believe that, during 2009, all of our directors and executive officers complied with the reporting requirements of Section 16(a), except for Mr. Russell, who filed one late report disclosing one transaction, and Mr. Lee, who filed one late report disclosing three transactions.
+Based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required during the year ended December 31, 2010, we believe that, during 2010, all of our directors and executive officers complied with the reporting requirements of Section 16(a), except for Mr. Russell, who filed one late report disclosing one transaction, and Mr. Lee, who filed one late report disclosing three transactions.